 You now have access to the Plugin Packs catalog, on page Configuration > Plugin Packs:

-To install a Plugin Pack, hover over the icon with the mouse and click on the
+To install a pack, hover over the icon with the mouse and click on the

 You can also click on the Plugin Pack to display more details and click on the

-Once the Plugin Pack is installed, a green outline and an arrow icon will indicate successful installation.
+Once the pack is installed, it has a green outline and a green check mark.

 |Before installation||After installation|